expectedparrot/edsl/docs/surveys.rst

 Adding questions to a survey
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Questions are added to a Survey object as a list of question ids:
+Questions are passed to a `Survey` object as a list of question ids:

 .. code-block:: python